 The complementary WOCE GHC provides gridded distributions of temperature, salinity, oxygen, phosphate, nitrate, and silicate for 45 depth levels between the surface and 6000 meters with 0.5 degree resolution along latitude and longitude.
 The climatology website is http://icdc.zmaw.de/woce.html.
 The WGHC was used for the WHP Atlantic atlas maps.

 In a related effort, the eWOCE online atlas (http://www.ewoce.org) (Schlitzer, 2002) provides a gallery of WHP sections and convenient access to plotting WHP data.

-To contact us or request a print version of an atlas, please send an email to firstname.lastname@example.org.
+To contact us or request a print version of the Pacific or Indian atlases, please send an email to firstname.lastname@example.org.